sleepyOwl14/proximax-bc-docs/docs/guides/multisig-account/converting-an-account-to-multisig.md

 Alice and Bob live together and have separate [accounts](../../built-in-features/account.md).
 They also have a shared account so that if Bob is out shopping, he can buy groceries for both himself and Alice.

-This shared account is in NEM translated as 1-of-2 multisig, meaning that one cosignatory needs to cosign the transaction to be included in a block.
+This shared account is in Sirius-Chain translated as 1-of-2 multisig, meaning that one cosignatory needs to cosign the transaction to be included in a block.

 ![Multisig 1 of 2](/img/multisig-1-of-2.png "Multisig 1 of 2")